 🔥Tip 7 – Mastering the Prerequisites

-These are moves, mobility, strength, flexibility requirement that you first need to have to EFFICIENTLY and SAFELY progress in press to handstand.
+These are moves, mobility, strength, and flexibility requirements that you first need to have to EFFICIENTLY and SAFELY progress in press to handstand.

-Prerequisites sets a foundation of strength, mobility, flexibility, and body control before you move to the actual skill training.
+Prerequisites set a foundation of strength, mobility, flexibility, and body control before you move to the actual skill training.

-Be sure to check the first section of the ultimate guide.
-(How to Press to Handstand: Prerequisites & Technique [LINK TO ARTICLE]
+Be sure to check the first section of the ultimate guide: How to Press to Handstand: Prerequisites & Technique

 If you already have good mastery of the prerequisites then you’ll save a lot of time by progressing faster in your training as well as avoiding any injuries.

 Injuries usually happen when there is a specific weakness that overloads.

 For example, if you haven’t mastered your freestanding handstand yet, this means you might lack the balance or initial upper body strength to hold the position.

 The press to handstand has much more balance and strength compared to the freestanding handstand.
 This means that you can potentially plummet down to the earth face first if you can’t hold a handstand with straight arms.

 Master your freestanding handstand here: 📍The Ultimate Guide to Freestanding Handstand